Got a Secret? LLM Agents Can't Keep It: Evaluating Privacy in Multi-Agent Systems

 Key Points

-- Explicit privacy instructions reduce but don't eliminate leakage.
+- Explicit privacy instructions reduce but do not eliminate leakage rates, remaining above 37.8%.

 Article Excerpt